 Understanding the reluctance to ask for help when disciplinary measures could ensue, the Sanctuary Policy allows students to do so without invoking a disciplinary response.
-Helping a fellow student who has been comprised by the effects of excessive alcohol or drugs may be life saving.
+Helping a fellow student who has been compromised by the effects of alcohol or drugs may be life-saving.

 If, during a Sanctuary admission, a student becomes unmanageable, disruptive, or threatening, Sanctuary will be revoked.

-Any student who brings a fellow student to the Health Center for Sanctuary will not be liable for disciplinary action, and his/her identity will remain confidential.
+Students who bring a fellow student to the Health Center for Sanctuary will not be liable for disciplinary action, and their identity will remain confidential.

 Although no disciplinary action will result when a student is granted Sanctuary, the Dean of Students will be notified.
 The Sanctuary event will not appear as part of the student’s school record.
-The student must inform his/her parents.
-In addition the student will undergo an assessment by a professional drug and alcohol counselor.
+The student must inform their parent/guardian.
+In addition, the student will undergo an assessment by a professional drug and alcohol counselor, at the student’s expense.
 Two follow-up meetings with a member of the counseling staff are also required.

 Getting Help for Friends

-Out of concern for the immediate welfare of others, a student may identify to the Dean of Students other students who are under the influence of drugs or alcohol.
-In this case, the named students would be admitted to the Health Center under Sanctuary, without a disciplinary response.
+At any time, a student may identify to the Dean any other students who may be struggling with drugs or alcohol—or who may otherwise be at risk.
+In this case, the students at risk would be admitted to the Health Center under Sanctuary, without a disciplinary response.